24th April 2023

-Struggling With High Electricity bills?
-Here Are 10 Ways to Save on Energy
+Having High Electricity bills?
+Here's 10 Ways to Save on Energy

 William Jolly |

-Amid an already sky-high cost of living, The Australian Energy Regulator (AER) released its Default Market Offer (DMO) in March, which determines the standard price of an electricity plan in South Australia, New South Wales and south-east Queensland.
+Amid an already sky-high cost of living, The Australian Energy Regulator (AER) released its Default Market Offer (DMO) in March.
+This DMO determines the standard price of an electricity plan in South Australia, New South Wales, and South-East Queensland.

-Meanwhile, in Victoria, the Essential Services Commission (ESC) released its own decision that stated the typical household electricity bill would go up by around $426 per year, about 30%!
+Meanwhile, in Victoria, the Essential Services Commission (ESC) released its own decision in March 2024, stating that the typical electricity bill for residential customers would decrease by around 6.4% ($112 per year).

 However, it’s essential to know that these default offers are typical household bills, but they don’t have to be yours.
 Even during this current energy crisis, you still have the power to make plenty of savings.